danya02/datablast/SPECIFICATION.md

 A meta symbol contains a JSON string.
 It must contain these fields:

 - `ver`: integer, the version of the specification used to encode this sequence.
 Equals the literal value `0`.
+- `seq_id`: integer, must be between 0 and 255 inclusive.
+Corresponds to the sequence number in the data symbols.
-- `frames`: integer, the number of frames used to encode this sequence.
+- `frames`: integer, the number of frames (including meta frames, and including this one) used to encode this sequence.
 - `cur_frame`: integer, the number of this frame as an offset from the start of this sequence.
 The first frame is 0.
 - `content_len`: array containing 2 elements:
         - 0: integer, the length of the encoded file in bytes;